PrivSec-dev/privsec.dev/content/posts/android/Android Tips.md

 ## Setup Auditor

 [Auditor](https://github.com/GrapheneOS/Auditor) provides attestation for GrapheneOS phones and the stock operating systems on [a number of devices](https://attestation.app/about).
-It verifies the integrity of the system using hardware security features to make sure that the firmware and operating system have not been tampered with or downgraded.
+It uses hardware security features to make sure that the firmware and operating system have not been downgraded or tampered with.

 Attestation can be done [locally](https://grapheneos.org/install/web#verifying-installation) by pairing with another Android 8+ device or remotely using [the remote attestation service](https://attestation.app/about).
 To make sure that your hardware and operating system is genuine, perform local attestation immediately after the device has been setup and prior to any internet connection.

 ## Use Global Toggles